bndtools/bnd/DEV_README.md

    type of the extension that you are implementing.
    2. Ensure that the `component.name` property is the same as the `id` field in the `plugin.xml` of the plugin that registers the extension (set in step 1.i).
 By default, this is the fqn of the implementation class.
+(Note: there are some cases where you might need the `id` to be different from the `component.name` - in such cases, see the section "Overriding the `component.name`" below.)
    3. Set the correct component scope.
 Usually the component will need to be prototype scope, otherwise the implementation instances will interfere with each other - however, if your component implementation is stateless, then you